 My name is Yuting Zhang, and I am currently preparing for Fall 2025 PhD applications in counseling or developmental psychology.
 I was genuinely impressed by your recent article in the Journal of Applied Developmental Psychology on the temporal dynamics between anxiety symptoms and problematic media use among Chinese adolescents.
 It reminded me how emotional struggles in adolescence often reflect deeper relational and environmental patterns—especially within the family system.

 During my counseling assistant work in a public middle school, I encountered students whose anxiety, withdrawal, or even oppositional behaviors seemed closely tied to invisible stressors from parental conflict, emotional disengagement, or unclear family roles.
-These cases challenged me to move beyond symptom-focused thinking, and toward systemic understanding.
+These cases challenged me to move beyond symptom-focused thinking and toward systemic understanding.
 I’ve since been working in university counseling settings, developing interventions and psychoeducation programs (e.g., “growth rehearsal” for avoidant attachment; group therapy modules like “Vulnerability Exposure Experiment”), always circling back to the question: what does a functional family really look like under real-life stress and change?

-Your research speaks directly to this curiosity—exploring family processes not only in normative development, but also in the lived realities of minority and at-risk populations.
-I am especially drawn to your work that links intra-dyadic coparenting stress with broader socio-cultural stressors, as seen in your publication on sexual minority mothers.
+Your research speaks directly to this curiosity—exploring family processes not only in normative development but also in the lived realities of minority and at-risk populations.
+I am especially drawn to your work that links intra-dyadic co-parenting stress with broader socio-cultural stressors, as seen in your publication on sexual minority mothers.
 The way you frame family functioning as both internally relational and externally shaped is a framework I hope to learn more deeply from.

 I will be starting a Master’s in Applied Psychology at Lingnan University this September, and I would be honored to explore the possibility of joining your research group.
 I have attached my CV and a brief research direction outline for your consideration.
-I truly admire the ecological and developmental integrity in your work, and would be grateful for any opportunity to connect or receive your advice as I refine my PhD plans.
+I truly admire the ecological and developmental integrity in your work and would be grateful for any opportunity to connect or receive your advice as I refine my PhD plans.

 Thank you very much for your time and for your thoughtful contributions to the field.